 Core Weakness: Gluttony—feeling a great emptiness inside and having an insatiable desire to “fill yourself up” with experiences and stimulation in hopes of feeling completely satisfied and content.

 Core Longing: “You will be taken care of.”

-Type 8: The Protective Challenger is self-confident, decisive, willful and confrontational.
+Type 8: The Protective Challenger is assertive, self-confident, intense, big-hearted, and confrontational.